adityathakur96/Apple_Sales-Data-Analysis/README.md

 🚧 Note

--> This project uses fictional Apple sales data for educational purposes only.
+-> This project uses fictional Apple sales data for learning spark and building project only.

 -> I plan to extend and refine these ETL pipelines in the future to include features like orchestration, scheduling, and data validation for deeper learning.